zaksabeast/Web-GBA-multibooter-and-save-manager/README.md

-# GBA Link Cable Dumper
+# Web GBA multibooter and save manager

-A GC Homebrew App to get GBA BIOS, ROMs and saves via the GC GBA Link Cable.
-Save Support based on SendSave by Chishm.
-GBA BIOS Dumper by Dark Fader.
+A WIP web app to multiboot GBA homebrew and backup saves.

+Use with a passthrough project, such as https://github.com/zaksabeast/Raspberry-Pico-GBA-Passthrough.